wp-plugins/combo-slideshow/readme.txt

 1. Extract the package to obtain the `combo-slideshow` folder
 2. Upload the `combo-slideshow` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Configure the settings according to your needs through the 'Slideshow' > 'Configuration' menu
+4. Configure the settings according to your needs through the 'Slideshow' > 'Settings' menu
 5. Add and manage your slides in the 'Slideshow' section (or just use the built in wordpress gallery)
 6. Put the shortcode `[slideshow post_id="X" exclude="" caption="on/off"]` to embed a slideshow with the images of a post into your posts/pages or use `[slideshow custom=1]` to embed a slideshow with your custom added slides or `<?php if (class_exists('CMBSLD_Gallery')) { $CMBSLD_Gallery = new CMBSLD_Gallery(); $CMBSLD_Gallery -> slideshow($output = true, $post_id = null); }; ?>` into your WordPress theme